TestDisk: Digital forensics

 TestDisk can be used in digital forensics to retrieve partitions that were deleted long ago.
 It can mount various types of disk images including the Expert Witness File Format used by EnCase.
-Binary disk images, such as those created with ddrescue can be read by TestDisk as though it were a storage device.
-In TestDisk versions prior to version 7, this feature could be exploited to inject malicious code into a running TestDisk application on Windows.
+Binary disk images, such as those created with ddrescue, can be read by TestDisk as though they were storage devices.

+In TestDisk versions prior to version 7, a malformed disk or its image can be used to inject malicious code into a running TestDisk application on Cygwin.

 File system support

 File system support for TestDisk is shown in the table:

+Some features, such as partition table editing and PhotoRec "carving", do not depend on the file system at all.